Battle of Britain Class 4-6-2 No 34053 Sir Keith Park

 Numerous owners and moves followed, however the catalyst for restoration occurred in February 1997 whilst at the West Somerset Railway - a new boiler was sought for No 34046 Braunton and No 34053 was deemed a plausible donor.
 She was moved by rail from Bishops Lydeard to Williton for assessment, however, her boiler was deemed to be in a worse state and subsequently dismissed.

 As Southern Locomotives Ltd (SLL) were involved in contract work for Braunton, the organisation was offered first refusal to purchase No 34053 as she was deemed surplus to requirements.
 A generous purchase price was agreed, with considerable assistance by a shareholder, and she left Somerset in December 2000 for Sellindge, Kent - the transport company's invoice simply read "the remains of Sir Keith Park".

-The locomotive was purchased with the understanding that she may never be restored given the commitments of the SLL - and enormity of the task ahead - however, such was the support given the hugely vital of role of Air Vice-Marshal Park in the Battle of Britain, it was decided to commence overhaul when No 34070 Manston was completed.
+The locomotive was purchased with the understanding that she may never be restored given the commitments of the SLL and enormity of the task ahead, however, such was the support due to the vital role of Air Vice-Marshal Park in the Battle of Britain it was decided to commence overhaul when No 34070 Manston was completed.